cpath-ukk/prostate_glands/readme.md

 #### extract_patches.py
 After the data has been split, we extract training patches with a given patch size (PS) and microns-per-pixel (MPP) from the WSIs and their masks.
 The patches are saved in new directories.
+We use [openslide python](https://openslide.org/api/python/) to open the WSIs and extraxt the patches.

 ## 02_train_pixel_wise_segmentation
 train_script.py: This is a training script.